FreedomIntelligence/LLMZoo/README.md

 ## The phylosphy of naming (Chimera)

-The biggest barrier of LLM is that we do not have enough candidate names for LLM, such as LLAMA，Guanaco, Vicuna, and Alpaca.
+The biggest barrier of LLM is that we do not have enough candidate names for LLM,  as LLAMA，Guanaco, Vicuna, and Alpaca were already used.
 Therefore, we find a similiar hybrid creature in Greek mythology  https://en.wikipedia.org/wiki/Chimera_(mythology) , composed of different animal parts from Lycia and Asia Minor.
+This is coincidentally to memorize a peroid to play DOTA (and also Warcraft III) during high school and undergraduate time.
 Interestingly,  we also give a nick name for Chimera, 华驼 (litterally as a Chinese LLaMA).

 ## Motiation